Feriguel/Aura/README.md

 # Aura
-Aura is ray-tracing render using Vulkan and compute shaders.
+Aura is a path-tracing render using Vulkan and compute shaders.

-Check [wiki](https://github.com/Feriguel/Aura/wiki) for more details.